Ynn/selfstar/exercises/follow-me.md

 Change the current implementation so that the number of light per room can be configured.

-We strongly recommend to store that maximum number in a member variable (you will have to reuse it later when building administration interfaces) :
+We strongly recommend you store the maximum number in a member variable (you will have to reuse it later when building the administration interfaces) :

 {code lang=java}
 /**
-* The maximum number of lights to turn on when a user enter the room :
+* The maximum number of lights to turn on when a user enters the room :
 **/
 private int maxLightsToTurnOnPerRoom = 1;
 {/code}

-<u>Question 3 - Using the dimmer lights</u>: You will now manage a new type of device called dimmer light.
+<u>Question 3 - Using the dimmer lights</u>: You will now manage a new type of device called "dimmer light".
-The specification of dimmer lights is given in iCASA documentation.
-Each dimmer light use the fr.liglab.adele.icasa.device.light.DimmerLight interface.
+The specification of dimmer lights is given in the iCASA documentation.
+Each dimmer light uses the fr.liglab.adele.icasa.device.light.DimmerLight interface.

 Modify the application to switch on (0%) and off(100%) the dimmer lights (as well as the binary lights) when the user is moving.